Just 10 goals in 11 games - Arsenal’s creativity crisis laid bare | Goal.com

 With Mesut Ozil continuing to be ostracised, you can see why Arteta is looking to the flanks as a way of creating chances, as there is a genuine lack of quality in his squad when it comes to creativity in the central areas.

-Ozil has not played for Arsenal at all this season, with his last appearance coming in the 1-0 win against West Ham – a game in which he provided the match-winning assist.
+Ozil has not played for Arsenal at all this season, with his last appearance coming in the 1-0 win against West Ham in early March – a game in which he provided the match-winning assist.

 Yet despite his prolonged absence, only five players have created more chances for the Gunners since Arteta’s arrival last December.
 It’s a statistic that makes Arteta’s explanation that Ozil has been cast aside purely for "football reasons" so difficult to believe.